carlos13suarez/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 2-strlen.c - Function that returns the length of a string.

 3-puts.c - Function prints a string, followed by a new line, to stdout.

+4-print_rev.c - Function that prints a string, in reverse, followed by a new line.